Adrijchakraborty/mern/README.md

 - **React.js**: A JavaScript library for building user interfaces.
 - **Node.js**: A JavaScript runtime environment used for running server-side code.
 - **Mongoose**: An ODM (Object Data Modeling) library for MongoDB and Node.js, providing a straightforward schema-based solution to model application data.
-- **Axios**: A promise-based HTTP client for making requests to the server from the client-side.
 - **React Router**: A library for handling routing in React applications.

 ## Project Goals: